LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Portfolio - added a row to the splash page that displays icons for each technology I know.
 Those same icons are displayed in the project cards to show what technologies I used for each project.
 Signed up for my first real hackatho happening next Friday!

 **Thoughts**: As in the past few days, feeling so close but yet so far in terms of my goals to transition into web dev as a career.
 The list is now finite but still long.
 When it was still indefinite, it seemed like I had all the time in the world.
 I know I just need to keep calm and code on.

+### Day 24: April 16, 2018

+**Today's Progress**: Portfolio - got a lot done on my contributions section.
+Also learned about static methods on E2015 classes - used one to create a utility function for generating icons markup for each of my portfolio item cards.

+**Thoughts**: Excited that the portfolio is almost done.
+Getting that much closer to the job search.

+### Day 25: April 17, 2018

+**Today's Progress**: Portfolio - more styling on the contributions section.
+Now, just need to create the contacts section, mess with line heights at various viewports, and add a nav button to link to my blog site.

+**Thoughts**: Going to my first real icon this weekend!